-6TH GRADE VISUAL ARTS DISCOVERY (Semester-long Course - meets alternate days)
+6TH GRADE VISUAL ARTS DISCOVERY (Quarter-long Course)

 Discover the world of art and design through art making using a wide variety of materials, study of cultures, and self reflection.
 Students will develop innovative and creative problem solving, as well as critical thinking skills by seeking multiple solutions to artistic problems.